To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Employees of Anglo American Platinum in Rustenburg and Pilanesberg north have returned to work.
+Employees of Anglo American Platinum in Rustenburg and Pilanesberg north returned to work on Thursday after striking a new wage deal.
+(AFP)

 "The company is pleased to welcome its employees back to work," spokesperson Mpumi Sithole said on Thursday.